An Interview with Max Lemaire of Infinite Arts Gallery

 Illumination moves and dances, spreading light across the dramatic coastal landscape, creating a sacred symphony unlike any other, unique breath by breath, moment by moment.
 In Max Lemaire’s case, it’s stroke by stroke as he paints, capturing the enchanting light and brilliance of transient moments in time on the iconic Nāpali Coast.

-Holo Holo sits down with the incredibly talented Artist Max Lemaire of Infinite Arts Galley in Hanalei for a glimpse into the magic and inspiration behind his artwork, his collaboration with Holo Holo, and his captivating Nāpali Coast paintings.
+Holo Holo sits down with the incredibly talented artist Max Lemaire of Infinite Arts Gallery in Hanalei for a glimpse into the magic and inspiration behind his artwork, his collaboration with Holo Holo, and his captivating Nāpali Coast paintings.

 Max: I’ve been painting for about 25 years.
 I started in high school in New Hampshire and went to the School of the Museum of Fine Arts in Boston for college.
 I focused on painting, drawing, and printmaking.

 I opened Infinite Arts Gallery in 2015.
 I was already doing art markets, and there was an opportunity to take over a space, so I made the leap.
 At the time, my art was more surreal and visionary.
 Having countless hours sitting at the gallery in Hanalei staring at the mountains, I started my painting love affair with Kauaʻi’s unique landscape.

 Holo Holo: How do you choose what to paint, and what motivates you to paint?

 Max: I look for what I call the “Hallelujah Moments” – the times when the light is just right, and it transforms a beautiful place into a stunning moment that takes your breath away.
 The choice of colors and composition is very intuitive and comes from 25 years of art making.